- Consent for Services & Release of Information

 Jacob’s Ladder Inclement Weather Procedure:

-1. If the Duneland Community School System is closed, Jacob’s Ladder Pediatric Rehab Center will also be closed.
-If it is determined that Jacob’s Ladder Pediatric Rehab Center will close later in the day, Jacob’s Ladder will notify all families by telephone and/or email.
+1. Jacob’s Ladder Pediatric Rehab Center will determine closures based on current conditions.
+If it is determined that Jacob’s Ladder Pediatric Rehab Center will be closed, Jacob’s Ladder will notify all families by telephone and/or text.

-2. The morning of a closing, a message will be posted on our Facebook page.
+2. If a closure occurs, a message will be posted on our Facebook page.

 Behavioral Compliance Policy